Wheelchair Alliance Wheelchair Users How to get a wheelchair

 Useful information for wheelchair users

-How to fund a wheelchair
+How to Access a Wheelchair

 Figuring out where the money is coming from to pay for your wheelchair can be worrying and confusing.
-Will you have to pay for your wheelchair, or will it be fully funded by the NHS?
-In this article, we’ll guide you through the different options to hopefully make the decision less daunting.

 What options are there to pay for my wheelchair?